 After the 24-hour period expires, it’s time to check your pH levels to determine if you have achieved the ideal range.

 One important thing to note is that if your pool water’s pH level exceeds the ideal range by about 0.2 or less, don’t worry.
 In a few weeks, this will naturally decrease.
+If you overshoot that range, head to my guide on lowering your pool pH level.

 Benefits of Borax in a Pool